Improving Survey Inference in Two-phase Designs Using Bayesian Machine Learning

+An alternative approach is to first multiply impute the outcome variables measured only in the Phase II sample for the survey subjects who participate in the Phase I but not the Phase II study.
+After imputation, the population means are then estimated by applying the survey weights created for the Phase I sample to the multiply-imputed Phase I data.
+Different from weighting, the rich information collected in the Phase I sample is directly used for imputing the unknown outcomes collected in the second phase and can significantly reduce bias and improve efficiency in survey estimates if the data collected in the Phase I sample contains important predictors of the outcomes of interest.

-The risk of model misspecification motivates the use of non-parametric imputation models that are less sensitive to model misspecification.
-Bayesian Additive Regression Trees (BART), which was first proposed by \citet{chipman2007bayesian}, is a sum-of-trees machine learning model that has gained widespread popularity in recent years \citep{RN18}.
-The essential idea of BART is to use the sum of multiple trees developed by Bayesian back-fitting Markov chain Monte Carlo (MCMC) to model the posterior distribution of the missing variables.
-BART allows the inclusion of a large number of predictors, rather than requiring the analyst to select a few.
-This method is less sensitive to model misspecification and allows for nonlinear effects and multi-way interactions between auxiliary variables and outcomes of interest.
-It was found that BART outperforms other machine learning methods (such as boosting, neural networks, and random forests) for prediction \citep{chipman2007bayesian}.
-In addition to binary and continuous outcomes, BART has also been extended into different types of outcomes, such as count and categorical responses \citep{murray2021log}, semi-continuous outcomes \citep{linero2020semiparametric}, and survival outcomes \citep{sparapani2016nonparametric}.
+Well-chosen imputation models can generate efficient estimates of population quantities \citep{kalton1986handling, kalton1987effects, chen2015}.
+However, imputation methods may perform poorly if the imputation model is misspecified.
+The risk of model misspecification motivates the use of imputation models that are less sensitive to misspecification.
+Bayesian Additive Regression Trees (BART), which was first proposed by \citet{chipman2007bayesian}, is a sum-of-trees machine learning model that has gained significant popularity in recent years \citep{chipman2010bayesian}.
+BART uses the sum of multiple trees, developed through Bayesian back-fitting with Markov chain Monte Carlo (MCMC), to model the posterior distribution of the missing variables.
+Unlike traditional models, BART allows the inclusion of a large number of predictors without requiring analysts to select only a few.
+It is less sensitive to model misspecification and accommodates nonlinear effects and multi-way interactions between auxiliary variables and outcomes of interest.
+BART has been shown to outperform other machine learning methods, such as boosting, neural networks, and random forests, for prediction tasks \citep{chipman2007bayesian}.
+In addition to binary and continuous outcomes, BART has been extended to handle different types of outcomes, including count and categorical responses \citep{murray2021log}, semi-continuous outcomes \citep{linero2020semiparametric}, and survival outcomes \citep{sparapani2016nonparametric}.